Death in children's literature: Realistic approach

+Beyond individual examples, research shows that these informational approaches reflect wider trends in how death is presented to children.
 A study of 110 books written in the 1970s and 1980s for children ages 3 to 8 concluded that 85% were fiction, but in 80% of the books, the information about death was considered correct and death was presented as final.
-In only 28% of the books was the death considered an inevitability.
-In the 72% that included physical details of death, burial was most frequently mentioned.
+In only 28% of the books was the death considered an inevitability, and in the 72% that included physical details of death, burial was most frequently mentioned.
 After that, the category of items most likely to be mentioned (in order) were the dead body, a complete lack of physical details, the casket, and the funeral home.
 Other identifiers such as the headstone, organ donation, morgue, coroner, death records and/or laws, the grave or cemetery, embalming and autopsy, and related themes were rarely, if ever, mentioned.

 While "life after death" is only the subject of 31% of the books written for 3 to 8 year-olds that included death between 1970 and 1989, the focus of ongoing memory as a method of immortality is seen in many texts, such as The Tenth Good Thing About Barney, mentioned above.
-In Dusty Was My Friend by Clardy, a boy dies in an auto accident and the family shares their experiences and memories in order to continue with life.
+In Dusty Was My Friend by Andrea Clardy, a boy dies in an auto accident and the family shares their experiences and memories in order to continue with life.
 In Mick Harte Was Here by Barbara Park, a girl loses her brother to a bicycle accident because he did not have a helmet, and so she makes it her mission to remind people to wear helmets.
 In Badger's Parting Gifts, by Susan Varley, an old badger knows he will die and is concerned with giving his friends special memories to remember him.